ftctechnh/ftc_app/README.md

 synchronize with that as fast as we are able.

-To use the library, we recommend forking or cloning our repository and working off of the
-#master branch.
-While we do tag major milestones and 'release' them, we try to keep that
-branch always stable and fully functional, so you could reasonably sync to the latest available if you wished.
+To use the library, we recommend forking or cloning our repository and working off of the 'master' branch.
+While we do tag major milestones and 'release' them, we try to keep that branch always stable and fully functional, so you could reasonably sync to the latest available if you wished.
 Alternately, instead of forking or cloning, you can download a full copy of the source in .zip form from one of our releases.